 RStudio, JASP, Matlab, & Python/Jupyter

-In my Postdoc, I am using fMRI combined with placebo hypoalgesia/nocebo hyperalgesia to find out more about the cognitive modulation of first-hand pain perception.
+In my Postdoc, I am using fMRI combined with placebo hypoalgesia and nocebo hyperalgesia to investigate the cognitive modulation of first-hand pain perception.
 Specifically, as part of the Collaborative Research Center 289 “Treatment Expectations” I am interested in the modulating role of positive and negative expectations on real and fake treatments as well as mechanisms of open-label placebos.

-More content about treatment expectations for interested people can be accessed here.
-You can also follow us on Youtube or Instagram, and watch our recent animated film:
+More info about treatment expectations and the CRC/TRR 289 can be accessed here.
+You can also follow us on Youtube or Instagram, and watch our recent animated films on the placebo and nocebo effect:

 My PhD research focused on the behavioral and neural mechanisms underlying shared representations between first-hand and empathy for pain, as well as their connection to prosocial behavior.
 Specifically, I was interested in 1) the necessity of somatosensory brain regions for feelings of empathy, and 2) whether we need our own pain processing system to empathize with and help others in pain.